Vuarnet

-Vuarnet (/fr/) is a brand of sunglasses that is owned by French manufacturer Sporoptic Pouilloux S.A.
+Vuarnet (/fr/) is a premium heritage brand of sunglasses founded in 1957 that is owned by French manufacturer Sporoptic Pouilloux S.A.
+Thélios (LVMH) acquired Sporoptic Pouilloux S.A. and Vuarnet in 2023.

 History

 The sunglasses were developed from the invention of the Skilynx lens in 1957 by French opticians Roger Pouilloux and Joseph Hatchiguian.
+Skilynx are special, coated, yellow mirror lenses designed to enhance perception of contrasts in conditions of white-out as well as reducing the effects of snow glare.
+Allowing skiers to better discern variations in snowy terrain without distortion.

-The sunglasses were originally marketed under the name 'Skilynx Acier', and they were provided to the French Ski Team.
-After Jean Vuarnet, a French alpine ski racer, won the gold medal in the Downhill at the 1960 Winter Olympics, an agreement was reached in 1961 to market the sunglasses using his surname as the brand name.
-The brand released many products, but sunglasses remained its most popular item.
+The anti-glare sunglasses were originally marketed under the name 'Skilynx Acier', and they were provided to the French Ski Team.
+After Jean Vuarnet, a French alpine ski racer, won the gold medal in the Downhill at the 1960 Winter Olympics while wearing cat eye model "002", an agreement was reached in 1961 to market the sunglasses using his surname as the brand name.
+In 1974 Vuarnet branched out to mountaineering eyewear by introducing its 'Glacier' model of glacier glasses, which were worn by French alpinist Jean Afanassieff during the first successful French expedition to the summit of Mount Everest in 1978.

-The company was an official corporate sponsor of the 1984 Summer Olympics in Los Angeles.